 The Sigöldugljúfur Canyon, The Valley of Tears

-The Sigöldugljúfur Canyon, also known as the Valley of Tears, is a Canyon surrounded by a fantastic series of waterfalls seemingly stemming from nowhere.
+The Sigöldugljúfur Canyon, also known as the Valley of Tears, is a Canyon surrounded by a fantastic series of waterfalls, called Lekafossar, seemingly stemming out of nowhere.
 This is because the water runs underground below a layer of solidified lava and drops straight into the canyon below.

 Sigöldugljúfur canyon and its turquoise waters viewed from a drone

 A bit of a fun fact: This canyon exists because of the dammed Krókslón reservoir.
 Water from the reservoir permeates the layers of lava in the area.
-The water then re-emerges by the Canyon walls.
-Hence, without the Dam, the canyon will mostly be filled with water and the waterfalls would be completely submerged too.
+The water then re-emerges from the Canyon walls.
+Hence, without the Dam, the canyon will mostly be filled with water, and the waterfalls would be completely submerged, too.

-If you are heading to Landmannalaugar or visiting a nearby attraction like Haifoss, this is a great stop to include in your itinerary.
-The hike is less than two km long, so it would take most people about half an hour/45 minutes.
+If you are heading to Landmannalaugar, this is a great stop to include in your itinerary.
+It is accessible with 2WD car too.
+Even if the road is rough, The hike is less than two km long, so it would take most people about half an hour/45 minutes.

 Table of Contents

-This is more of a walk or a short hike, just over a mile long.
-It is suitable for all skills level.
+The hike to the Sigöldugljúfur Canyon is more of a walk than a proper hike.
+At just over a mile long and on mostly flat terrain, it is suitable for all skills level.
 Beware, it may be slippery or muddy in places if it recently rained.

 Hike time 00:30/00:45 Hours